 And finally if you are not currently working in the south west but are interested in relocating, vacancies within our region can be found on our BSW General Practice jobs website.

 The Training Hub work closely with the Southwest Leadership Academy, offering a range of courses, webinars, and resources to support GPs in their leadership development.
-See their website for more information.
-Dates Archive – South West Leadership Academy
+See their website for more information – South West Leadership Academy

 The HELM (Health Economics, Leadership and Management) course provides some excellent training modules for those who want to develop a more leadership role.
 It is run collaboratively with Health Education England, Keele University and Great Western Hospital.
 For more information please contact us.